stravos97/tech501-kubernetes-guide/docs/day1-fundamentals/05_nodejs_app_deployment.md

         ports:
         - containerPort: 3000
         env:
-        - name: MONGO_URL
+        - name: DB_HOST
-          value: "mongodb://mongo-service:27017/sparta"
+          value: "mongodb://mongo-service:27017/posts"
 ```

 A few things to note:

 - We run 3 replicas of the Node app for high availability.
 - The container exposes port 3000.
 (Adjust this if your app uses a different port.)
-- We set an environment variable `MONGO_URL` (this name might differ based on how the app expects configuration; adapt to your app).
-In this example, the app will use the connection string `mongodb://mongo-service:27017/sparta`.
-Here, `mongo-service` will be the hostname of our MongoDB service within the cluster, port 27017 is the default MongoDB port, and "sparta" could be the database name.
+- We set an environment variable `DB_HOST` (this name might differ based on how the app expects configuration; adapt to your app).
+In this example, the app will use the connection string `mongodb://mongo-service:27017/posts`.
+Here, `mongo-service` will be the hostname of our MongoDB service within the cluster, port 27017 is the default MongoDB port, and "posts" could be the database name.
 Alternatively, we might pass separate env vars like DB_HOST, DB_NAME, etc., depending on app design.

 ### Deploying and Verifying the Node App